Dong Energy (now Ørsted)

 We wanted our client to be able to predict noise levels in absolute terms, based on technical input at specific sites rather than empirical data.
 Our solution combined two, well-established techniques.

 1. Wave equation analysis for piles (WEAP), a popular geotechnical tool

 2. Vibro-acoustic Finite Element (FE) modelling.

 WEAP offered two important uses for our client.
 It represented both the complex pile-soil interaction and the multi-component hammer systems common to offshore piling, so we could calculate the dynamics or stress wave caused.
 Our proposed method relied on WEAP for estimating the related energy dissipation and the loading to the pile head.
 By inputting these estimations into a relatively simple FE model, we had a new way to predict noise levels ahead of installation.

 To validate the new WEAP-FE method, we tested it against empirical data from two experimental cases.
 The outcome in both cases was extremely positive, as outlined below.
 Predicting underwater noise emission has taken a leap forward with this new method.
 We are now remarkably close to full-scale, real-world measurements.
 The project’s results will help to further develop precise noise prediction tools and improve mitigation techniques.

 Within +/-2 dB

-The first case documented the results from a comprehensive measurement campaign at Anholt Offshore Wind Farm.
-Here, the piling involved a steel monopile in a conical design with varying wall thickness, driven by a hydraulic hammer with no cushion element applied.
-The comparison between the measured hydrophone data and the computed results revealed an impressive agreement within +/-2 dB for the Sound Exposure Level (SEL).
+The first case documented the results from a comprehensive measurement campaign at Anholt Offshore Wind Farm, Denmark.
+Here, the piling involved a steel monopile in a conical design with varying wall thickness, driven by a hydraulic hammer.
+No cushion element was applied.
+The comparison between the measured hydrophone data and the computed results revealed an impressive agreement, within +/-2 dB for the Sound Exposure Level (SEL).